“Slap Your Mama” Good

 We have a saying in the Deep South, when food is unbelievably good, it will make you “slap your Mama!”
 This southern slang is rooted in the belief that if your Mama didn’t cook something this good she should be slapped.
 Not literally!
 Bottom line, when someone describes food this way, you know it’s outstanding and that’s how I would characterize the pho served at Magasin Kitchen, a fusion Vietnamese restaurant located in New Orleans’ trendy Warehouse District.

-My daughter Cosima, a real estate attorney and consummate foodie, made the recommendation we have a quick light lunch here after a meeting I had with Astrid Solo Travel Advisor’s newest blogger, Darsey Walker, who will be covering traveling to New Orleans from the solo traveler’s perspective.
-I always follow Cosima’s lead when it comes to dining selections because she has a refined palate and consistently picks the best old and new places to eat in NOLA, the acronym for New Orleans for those of you are unfamiliar with this word.
+My daughter Cosima, a real estate attorney and consummate foodie, made the recommendation to have a quick light lunch here after a meeting I had with Astrid Solo Travel Advisor’s newest blogger, Darsey Walker, who will be covering traveling to New Orleans from the solo traveler’s perspective.
+I always follow Cosima’s lead when it comes to dining selections because she has a refined palate and consistently picks the best places to eat in NOLA, the acronym for New Orleans for those of you are unfamiliar with this word.
+(New Orleans, LA)

-Owner Kim Nguyen, a third generation restaurateur, prides herself in preparing Magasin Kitchen’s dishes using her family’s recipes and food preparation secrets.
+Owner Kim Nguyen, a third generation restaurateur, prides herself in preparing Magasin Kitchen’s dishes using her family’s recipes and secrets.
 The menu focuses on three main Vietnamese food specialties, pho, bun and banh mi.
-Even though I am a repeat customer, I haven’t tried anything other than the pho because the pho here is "out of this world."
+Even though I am a repeat customer, I haven’t tried anything other than the pho because the pho here is out of this world.

 To accompany your meal, Magasin Kitchen has a high quality selection of alcoholic and non- alcoholic drinks.
 Cocktails at Magasin Kitchen use fresh juices to make their drinks, which makes them a cut-above refreshing.
 In addition, a variety of Asian beers are offered on the menu.
 Late afternoon and evening bar snacks include vodka-soaked squid, pork and chicken skewers and Asian seasoned popcorn.

 Located at 611 O’Keefe Street, the restaurant is opened everyday for lunch and everyday but Sunday for dinner.
-Whenever you’re traveling to New Orleans and are in the Warehouse District shopping or visiting the many NOLA art galleries and museums and you want something light and delicious, I highly recommend you experience the pho at Magasin Kitchen and please don’t ever “slap your Mama!”
+If you find yourself in the New Orleans Warehouse District, whether you’re shopping or visitng the many art galleries and museums, I highly recommend you experience the pho at Magasin Kitchen and please don’t ever “slap your Mama!”